rubiefawn/remedy/docs/rules/mana-fighting-and-magic.md

 Wounds represent life-threatening physical or mental injury.
 Wounds last until they are healed, which take time and rest \(though certain magics can expedite healing\).
 Each long rest, make a difficulty 10 Fortitude check for each wound.
 On a success, the wound recovers.
 On a failure, the wound remains.
 If disaster occurs, the wound begins to fester, inflicting one level of the Sick condition, which lasts until that wound is healed.

-Each creature has a wound threshold equal to 15 + its Vitality score which represents the amount of wounds that creature can take before they begin dying.
-Every time a creature that has met its wound threshold recieves additional wounds, that creature has a Near-Death Experience.
+Each creature has a wound limit equal to 15 + its Vitality score which represents the amount of wounds that creature can take before they begin dying.
+Every time a creature that has met its wound limit recieves additional wounds, that creature has a Near-Death Experience.
 Near-Death Experiences are events that may leave that creature with permanent damage (if they survive).
 A player will choose a Near-Death Experience for their own character when this occurs.

 #### Near-Death Experiences

 The following Near-Death Experiences can only be chosen once each for a character:

 - **Scar:** You gain a notable scar.
 If a physical scar doesn't make sense, you develop a habit or behavior related to the Near-Death Experience.
-- **Small Shock:** You are Stunned until you no longer exceed your wound threshold.
+- **Small Shock:** You are Stunned until you no longer exceed your wound limit.
-- **Shock:** You fall Prone and are Stunned until you no longer exceed your wound threshold.
+- **Shock:** You fall Prone and are Stunned until you no longer exceed your wound limit.
-- **Fall Unconscious:** You fall Unconscious until you no longer exceed your wound threshold.
+- **Fall Unconscious:** You fall Unconscious until you no longer exceed your wound limit.
 - **Serious Infirmity:** You gain one level of either the Crippled or Traumatized condition (preferably what condition makes sense given the cause of the Near-Death Experience) that naturally recovers after 3d6 long rests.
 - **Permanent Infirmity:** You gain one level of either the Crippled or Traumatized condition (preferably what condition makes sense given the cause of the Near-Death Experience) that can never be removed.
 - **Permanent Blindness or Deafness:** You become either Blinded or Deafened permanently (preferably what condition and sense makes sense given the cause of the Near-Death Experience).